XJoseAntonioX/Bitcoin_Regimes/README.md

 ## 5. Final Remarks

 This project demonstrates a comprehensive application of topological data analysis to Bitcoin price data, highlighting its potential for uncovering complex patterns and supporting quantitative trading decisions.
 The methodology and results showcase a strong interest and capability in advanced quantitative analysis, with clear avenues for further research and improvement.

+## Repository Structure and Code Location

+- The main analysis and code are in the notebook: **Problema1.ipynb**.
+- All referenced images are in the `images` subfolder within the same directory.